All Episodes

 That service member has always rose to the occasion and done extraordinary things.

-If an O5 battalion commander has uh the simplest live fire incident EO complaint, boom, fire.
+If an O5 battalion commander has the simplest LIFER incident EO complaint, boom, fired.

 But we have a Secretary of Defense that testified to Congress in May that the Afghan National Security Force could withstand the Taliban advance.

-We have chairmans of joint chief who the command is a member of that.
+We have chairmans of Joint Chief who, the Commandant, is a member of that, who's supposed to advise on military policy.

 Did anyone do that?